Bentleyj/BeyondPhotography/README.md

 ### Day 68

 Busy at work so short one today.
 I added an effect that crops a square of the image. most importantly I defined a function that determined whether a pixel is within a square or not.
 It's really simple but should allow me to make some fun effects.
-Just test if the X value is between two values and if the Y is also between two values and return 0 or 1,
+Just test if the X value is between two values and if the Y is also between two values and return 0 or 1.

+### Day 69

+Didn't actually make an effect today but instead attached the camera to the computer and made a system so you can switch between images and a live feed!
+It's really cool to play with these effects and animation!